Disclaimer

 The Male Pomeranian

-Here are some of the personality traits of male Pomeranians:
+Here are some of the personality traits of boy Pomeranians:

 • Pomeranian males are very sweet-natured.
-They love to stare at you and will more likely want to stay in your lap all day.
+They love staring at you and will likely want to stay in your lap all day.
 Their number one reason for living is to worship you.

 • Male Poms can be very fun-loving.
 They act silly-like and will want to play games well into old age.

 • Pomeranian males are usually more affectionate, spirited, steadfast, and less moody.
-You can’t help giving them all of your attention because they are so charming.
+You can’t help giving them all your attention because they are charming.

 • Male Pomeranians become very attached to their human family.
 They will love you with all their heart, no matter who you are.